roseengineering/rfsoapyfile/README.md

 for controlling the capture and WAV recording remotely.

 The script will save the stream in either RF64 or WAV file format.
-By default the recording uses WAV format.
+By default the recording uses the WAV format.
 The SDR specific 'auxi' metadata chunk is added to the file as well.

 ## Dependencies